-Davy Crockett is among the rarest of American icons: A legendary hero, explorer, hunter, soldier, pioneer and politician.
+The real story of Davy Crockett reveals that he was among the rarest of American icons: A legendary hero, explorer, hunter, soldier, pioneer and politician.

 Ask someone what they know about Davy Crockett and they will probably tell you about his colorful persona as the “King of the Wild Frontier,” mention his celebrated coonskin hat, or refer to his valiant final stand at The Alamo.